bitrix24/b24restdocs/api-reference/chat-bots/imbot-register.md

 {% include [Footnote on parameters](../../_includes/required.md) %}

-**Please note**, if it is not required by your application's logic, it is recommended to respond to the bot's messages only when this chat-bot is mentioned.
+**Please note**, if it is not required by your application's logic, it is recommended to respond to the bot only when the user mentions this chat-bot.
 This can be checked by the `TO_USER_ID` field, which will be passed in the event.

 {% note info %}